 Initiate a return from the Order tab, Order Details screen, or Shipment Detail screen.

-From the Order tab, select the order then click Create a Return in the Order Drawer.
+From the Order tab, select the order then click Create a Return in the order sidebar.

-From the Order Details screen, click Create a Return from the Shipping section or from the Other Actions menu.
+From the Order Details screen, click either the Create Return button or the Create a Return option from the Shipping section of the sidebar.

 From the Shipment Details screen, click Create a Return.